alvertogit/codetest/README.md

 postgres=# \l
 ```

-The next step consists in execute the following commands to prepare the Django app **products**.
+The next step consists in executing the following commands to prepare the Django's **products** app.

 ```bash
 ~/codetest/Exercise2/mysite$ python manage.py migrate